aman21392/circDR-seq/README.md

 # Exonic circRNA library
 For detecting the novel circRNA, first, create the all possible combination of exons library in a gene.
 So for making an exonic library, we need a transcript id file; and a file that contains transcript id, exon no., exon id, coordinates; genome.fa file and the function_code.js file which presents in the exonic circRNA library file.
+This script gives the 100bp exonic circRNA library.

 `bash exonic_forward_gene.sh $1 $2 $3 $4`